Samartha-Thapa/Anime-Explorer/README.md

 <<<<<<< HEAD
 # Anime-Explorer
 This is a anime website.
+Watch trailers and upcoming animes.
 =======